timjs/idris-clean/README.md

 Some known bugs/limitations:

 - `BigInt`s are implemented as native ABC `Int`s and are **not checked on overflow**.
+  An experimental implementation with `BigInt` support can be found in the branch [`bigint`](https://github.com/timjs/idris-clean/tree/bigint)
 - No FFI
 - No unboxing